Debate 109: Production

-While the show only shows brief glimpses of Abed's movies, the full versions were still produced.
+While the episode only shows brief glimpses of Abed's movies, the full versions were still produced.
 Entitled Community College Chronicles, they were released by NBC as promotion around the time of the episode's premiere and include an appearance by Sandeep Parikh of The Guild.
+When watching one of Abed's films, Troy asks if his character is crying after listening to "Come Sail Away" by Styx.
+This line is later referenced during Donald Glover's departure in the season 5 episode "Geothermal Escapism".
+"Debate 109" features the song "Home" by Edward Sharpe and the Magnetic Zeros, the episode premiered prior to the song's release.
+The episode also contains the Electric Light Orchestra song "Evil Woman".